kstenerud/concise-encoding/cte-specification.md

 Pretty Printing
 ---------------

 Pretty printing is the act of laying out [structural whitespace](#structural-whitespace-characters) in a CTE document such that it is easier for humans to parse.
-CTE documents **SHOULD** always be pretty-printed because their intent is to be read by humans.
-When only machines will read the document, use [CBE](cbe-specification.md) instead of minified CTE.
+CTE documents **SHOULD** always be pretty-printed (except when intended for single-line log entries) because the purpose of CTE is to be read by humans.

+Use [CBE](cbe-specification.md) wherever possible instead of minified CTE, and convert to (pretty-printed) CTE only in places where a human will be reading the data.

-This section specifies how to pretty-print CTE documents.
+The following sections describe how to pretty-print CTE documents.

 #### Right Margin